Nike Roshe G Review: Best Golf Shoe for Under $100 in 2023?

-Over the last couple years golf shoes have been getting less and less traditional.
+Over the few years, golf shoes have been getting less and less traditional.
 Sure you can still find plenty of the typical spiked shoes, but we’re seeing all kinds of new and more casual designs from companies like G-Fore, Ecco, and Nike Golf.

 A few years ago if you were playing a round at Augusta, no one would dream of wearing crazy patterned shirts, flattops, running shoes, or high tops.
 Heck, Judge Smails would never allow attire like that to go near Bushwood…you know, unless you work in the CaddyShack…